TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/appgwconn502errors.md

 # Connectivity 502 Error

 502 Bad Gateway error can happen due to various reasons.
+Most commonly, it could be one of the following.

 * Backend servers failing to respond to health probes
 * Backend servers timing out for requests sent from Application Gateway
 * Request being sent to an empty backend pool